bridgetownrb/bridgetown/bridgetown-website/src/_pages/index.md

   <sl-icon library="remixicon" name="business/service-fill"></sl-icon>

-  ### Sky-High Plugin Architecture
+  ### Sky-high Plugin Architecture

   Bridgetown might just be the easiest way to get started learning and writing Ruby code.
-Craft custom plugins to enhance your site build and content with a straightforward DSL and make huge strides in only a few lines!
+Craft custom plugins to enhance your site.
+With a straightforward DSL, you will make huge strides in only a few lines!
 If you already have experience writing Rails apps, you should feel right at home.
 (Yes, we love Active Support too!)

   <p><a href="/docs/plugins"><sl-button variant="primary" size="small" outline pill>
     Read the Docs